 On iSAMS staff can find a summary of students' learning difficulties, to enable them to maintain and update their records.
 Coloured stars against the Pupil profiles flag up the stage of intervention.
-(Blue - Monitoring, Grey -some additional support, Yellow - More Complex Needs).
+(Blue - Monitoring, Grey -s specific in-class teaching strategies, Yellow - More Complex Needs).